 - Heat oven to 400 degrees.

-- Heat all the apricot jam in a small sauce pan over medium low heat for a couple minutes until it becomes loose and easy to spread.
+- Heat 3/4 cup apricot jam in a small sauce pan over medium-low heat for a couple minutes until it becomes loose and easy to spread.
+You can also zap it in the microwave.

 - Score the crust with a sharp knife about an inch from the edge of the puff pastry.
 Poke the inside of the puff pastry several times with a fork.

-- Spread most of the apricot jam across the puff pastry, reserving 3 tablespoons for topping after it's baked.
+- Spread 1/2 a cup of the apricot jam across the puff pastry, reserving 1/4 cup for topping after it’s baked.

 - Arrange apples in a single layer, overlapping them across the puff pastry.

-- Fold edges of the crust over the apples, folding the corners of the crust over each other.
-Brush crust with the beaten egg and sprinkle with remaining tablespoon sugar.
+- Fold the edges of the crust over the apples, folding the corners of the crust over each other.
+Brush crust with the beaten egg and sprinkle with remaining tablespoon of sugar.

 - Bake for 30-35 minutes or until the crust is dark golden brown and the apples are soft but not mushy.

-- Heat the last 3 tablespoons of apricot jam over low heat until loose, then brush over cooked apples.
+- Reheat remaining 1/4 cup of apricot jam over low heat until loose, then brush over cooked apples.

 - Allow to cool for a few minutes, then slice and serve!
 Serve with vanilla ice cream.